Airbus orders reach 754 jets after August surge

 Airbus delivered 397 aircraft in the period from January to August, according to its latest figures published on Friday.
 This included 17 A380 superjumbos.

-Excluding cancellations, net aircraft orders totaled 708 in the period, Airbus added.
+Excluding cancellations, net aircraft orders totalled 708 in the period, Airbus added.

 (Reporting by James Regan; Editing by Andrew Callus)